SimonReichl/Ororatech-Cal-Val-Challenge/README.md

 This repository is my submission for the Ororatech working student mission.
 It contains 3 pipelines for the 3 different parts of the challenge.
 Due to the missing georeference info I did some workarounds, e.g for the Tiffs I just used transformation = none to be able to view it in QGIS.
-Also for the fire analysis I was not able to use Pixelcoordinates.
+Also for the fire analysis I was not able to use Pixel geocoordinates.
 With those it would be easier to track the fire and mutliband indices could be integrated in the fire detection.

 Input for every pipeline is the folder containing the npy files of the frames.
 These files are loaded into an xarray.Dataset and then processed in several stages.